 Management Issue Objectives / Targets Actions Performance Measure Priority Develop a risk assessment methodology for Natural Area assets, undertake regular risk assessment of assets and implement actions to mitigate identified critical risks.
-Risk management applied to Natural Area assets. н Waste dumping Reduce number of waste dumping incidents in Natural Areas.
+Risk management applied to Natural Area assets. Н Waste dumping Reduce number of waste dumping incidents in Natural Areas.
 Monitor the location and frequency of unauthorised activities such as rubbish dumping.
 A range of adaptive management measures will be implemented according to ongoing and / or escalating rubbish dumping, in order of increasing effort, as follows: Education programs to promote intrinsic values of Natural Areas and discourage rubbish dumping.
-Reduced number of dumping incidents over time, as recorded by Weste / Compliance Team. н Continue to record dumping locations on Council's GIS.
-Understanding of hot spots for dumping. a Clean up litter and rubbish dumping promptly to discourage further incidents.
+Installation of prohibition signage at known dumping hot spots.
+Increased presence of Council Rangers in hot spot areas, during the day and early evening hours.
+Prosecution of offenders and publication / promotion of outcomes.
+Reduced number of dumping incidents over time, as recorded by Waste / Compliance Team. Н Continue to record dumping locations on Council's GIS.
+Understanding of hot spots for dumping.
+0 Clean up litter and rubbish dumping promptly to discourage further incidents.
 Community feedback and reduced annual number of complaints.
 0 Review opportunities to limit vehicle accessibility to sites with high incidence of dumping.
 Reduced annual number of dumping incidents as reported to or actioned by Council. М Continue community engagement / information on litter and dumping of waste and reporting incidences of waste dumping.
 Waste dumping included in Council community engagement mechanisms.
-L Management of restricted and prohibited activities Ensure that restricted and prohibited activities do not take place at Netural Areas install regulatory signage at Natural Arees and enforce.
-Compliance Tracking Community feedback О
+L Management of restricted and prohibited activities Ensure that restricted and prohibited activities do not take place at Natural Areas Install regulatory signage at Natural Areas and enforce.
+Compliance Tracking Community feedback 0

-ATTACHMENT 1 ity of Ryde Natural Areas Draft Plan of M anagement T A Management Issue Objectives / Targets Actions Performance Measure Priority ٩ Funding Maximise funding for the management and maintenance of Natural Areas.
+Management Issue Objectives / Targets Actions Performance Measure Priority Funding Maximise funding for the management and maintenance of Natural Areas.
 Ensure that within available Council budgets, Council's delivery programs provide and maintain Natural Areas to improved standards over time and meet community expectation.
 Delivery programs and associated budget prepared annually.
 0 Identify management programs and actions with potential for external grant funding from third parties.
-Funds raised from grant 0 Apply for relevant Sate and Commonwealth grants for Natural Area management and maintenance as grant opportunities allow. applications per annum 0 Approach potential sponsors with opportunities to contribute to management of issues or specific areas.
-Funds raised from sponsorship per ennum.
+Funds raised from grant 0 Apply for relevant Sate and Commonwealth grants for Natural Area management and maintenance as grant opportunities allow. applications per appum Approach potential sponsors with opportunities to contribute to management of issues or specific areas.
+Funds raised from sponsorship per annum.
 0 Funds derived from leases, licences or other use agreements which occur in, or impact, Natural Areas are allocated for management activities within Natural Areas.
 Funds arising from leases, licences or other use agreements per annum.
 0